intvsteve/VINTage/CONTRIBUTING.md

 ### Development Tools

 The VINTage projects are primarily written in C#.
-Therefore, when you choose to contribute code, you should be sure to consider whether your changes will work on all of the [supported platforms](#supported-platforms).
+Also, VINTage targets the Big Three desktop platforms.
+When you choose to contribute code, you should be sure to consider whether your changes will work on all of the [supported platforms](#supported-platforms).
 At this time, the following development tools are required:

 * **Windows:** [Microsoft Visual Studio](https://www.visualstudio.com/downloads/) - ideally 2012 or later, though Visual Studio Express 2010 works - or can be made to work
   * **Windows xp:** Support for Windows xp is still desired